georchestra/georchestra/security-proxy/README.md

 In this file, the last line starting with `<intercept-url pattern=".*" access="IS_AUTHENTICATED_ANONYMOUSLY,ROLE_USER...` means "by default, grant access to every path for anonymous and authenticated users".
 This means the frontend app is already available to every user, once proxified.

 To restrict access to the backend, one just has to insert a new line before the last one.
-Here we choose to restrict backend access to people having the `ADMINISTRATOR` role:
+In the example below, we choose to restrict backend access to people having the `ADMINISTRATOR` role:
 ```xml
 <intercept-url pattern="/newapp/backend" access="ROLE_ADMINISTRATOR" />
 ```